Beginnerbakes

 Instructions

-2. In a large mixing bowl, whisk together the cornmeal, whole wheat flour, sugar, baking powder, baking soda, and salt until well combined.
+2. In a large bowl, whisk together the cornmeal, whole wheat flour, sugar, baking powder, baking soda, and salt.

-3. In a separate small bowl or measuring cup, mix the almond milk with apple cider vinegar.
-Let it sit for 2 minutes to curdle and create vegan 'buttermilk.'
+3. In a measuring cup or small bowl, stir the almond milk and apple cider vinegar together.
+Let it stand for 2 minutes to make quick vegan buttermilk.

-4. Add the applesauce, melted coconut oil, and vanilla extract to the vegan buttermilk mixture and stir to combine.
+4. Stir the applesauce, melted coconut oil, and vanilla extract into the vegan buttermilk.

-7. Divide the batter evenly into the muffin cups, filling each about 3/4 full.
+7. Divide the batter evenly among the muffin cups, filling each about three-quarters full.

-8. Bake in the preheated oven for 18-22 minutes, or until the tops are golden and a toothpick inserted in the center comes out clean.
+8. Bake for 18 to 22 minutes, until the tops are golden and a toothpick inserted in the center comes out clean or with a few moist crumbs.

-10. Once baked, let the cupcakes cool in the pan for 5 minutes, then transfer to a wire rack to cool completely.
+9. Cool in the pan for 5 minutes, then move the cupcakes to a wire rack.

 Frequently Asked Questions